 7. Life Cycle Curves (B-curves and C-curves)

 In many replicating systems, individuals are on life cycle curves (must eventually decline and be recycled), but many features of their populations are instead on S-curves, exponential curves, or are stable or immortal (stable for very long periods of time).
 For example, the disposable soma theory of aging explains why it makes evolutionary sense for aging to occur in body (soma) cells (have disposable individuals, each an evolutionary experiment) while germline cells (replicators) are “immortal” (keep developing, or optimizing) as long as that population continues to survive in the environment.
+Evolutionary pressures have selected our somatic cells to specialize, age, and be recycled, and there is no genetic fix for that outcome which humans could ever be smart enough to design.
+Perhaps the coming AI could eventually get smart enough to redesign our DNA, from the ground up, to make us the first ever continually neotenizing (rejuvenating) complex organism, but that would be much less interesting for us than merging with the AI (becoming postbiological), and it is a story for another time.

 The six phases of life cycle growth are the four we saw with S-curves (Initiation/Birth, Acceleration/Growth, Deceleration/Maturing, Saturation), a Decline/Senescence phase (falling capacity in aging or overdeveloped systems) and a Death/Recycling phase where the system dies, goes extinct or bankrupt, or is taken over by another system, and its resources are repurposed or recycled.
 GP (growth point), IP (inflection point), SP (saturation point) and DP (decline point) are points on the curve after which careful observers can notice that growth conditions have changed.

 In some B-curves, the decline and recycling phases of the life cycle don’t fall smoothly, but instead the system falls off a few cliffs (cusps), abrupt discontinuous drops in performance (picture right).
 The declining individual may suffer a stroke or heart attack, a declining corporation may lose its key talent, funding, market share, or go bankrupt.
-Depending on the foresight and ability of leadership, their level of risk tolerance, and luck, the later years of mature orgs may have small or large catastrophic events, sudden drops that level out into a new lower level of performance, then decline further at a later time.
+Depending on the foresight and ability of leadership, their level of risk tolerance, and luck, the later years of mature organisations may have small or large catastrophic events, sudden drops that level out into a new lower level of performance, then decline further at a later time.

 This topic is catastrophe theory, and it gives us a new curve, the C-curve (think C for catastrophe or cusp, or imagine the C-shaped overhangs created by potential catastrophes looming on the adaptive landscape.